bigtit/autokey/README.md

 ####A simple and lite auto keying tool
-for olgame such as wow, jx3 on win platform.
+for olgames such as wow, jx3 on win platform.

 #####Aky:
 Full function version with two independent modes.